eejlny/SGRACEx1/README.md

 Make sure training = 1 in demo_sgrace.pynb so the hardware will be used in training mode.

-If you are using a py file instead of the notebook pynb On the board prepare the PYNQ environment with:
+If you are using a py file instead of the notebook pynb on the board prepare the PYNQ environment with:

 sudo su
 source /etc/profile.d/pynq_venv.sh